The College of Business works closely with our partner school in Dalian, China and

 will influence the students selected to serve as a TA.

-No. The Fall semester typically starts two weeks before the semester in Springfield,
+No. The Fall semester typically starts two weeks before the semester in Springfield.

-at the end of each semester and may leave the Saturday following final exams.
+TAs are released from their responsibilities at the end of each semester and may leave